freenas/freenas-docs/userguide/services.rst

 The :guilabel:`Services` page, shown in :numref:`Figure %s <control_services_fig>`,
 lists all services.
-The list has options to activate the service, set a service to :guilabel:`Start Automatically` at system boot, and
-|ui-configure| a service.
-The S.M.A.R.T. service is enabled by default,
+The list has options to activate the service, set a service to :guilabel:`Start Automatically` at system boot, and configure a service.
+The S.M.A.R.T. service is enabled by default, but only runs if the storage devices support
-but only runs if the storage devices support `S.M.A.R.T. data <https://en.wikipedia.org/wiki/S.M.A.R.T.>`__.
+`S.M.A.R.T. data <https://en.wikipedia.org/wiki/S.M.A.R.T.>`__.
-Other services default to off until started.
+Other services default to *off* until started.

 .. _control_services_fig: